KristyNerhaugen/what-is-the-weather/README.md

 # Challenge Six: Weather Dashboard

 ## For this challenge, I started to create a weather dashboard.
 I ran out of time and this project is incomplete.
 As of now, the layout is set up with some minor styling.
-The page is fetching information from the Open Weather api, but that information doesn't yet display on the page.
-There are many improvements that I need to make on this application in the future for it to be functional.
+The page is fetching information from the Open Weather API.
+Users can search for a city and find the current temperature, wind speed, and humidity.
+The current city name and the current date also displays.
+There are many improvements that I need to make on this application in the future for it to be fully functional.

 ### This link will take you to the deployed application: